Import floor plans from Revit files

 4. Save the map.

-5. If you loaded 3D data, inspect the 3D data by doing the following:
+5. If you imported 3D data, inspect the data on each floor by doing the following:

-1. On the Insert tab, click the New Map drop-down arrow and click New Local Scene.
+1. On the Insert tab, click the New Map drop-down arrow, and choose New Local Scene.

-2. Click the Add Data button Add Data and add the Units 3D and Details 3D feature classes from the indoor 3D dataset and the Facilities and Levels feature classes from the indoor dataset.
+2. Click the Add Data button Add Data and add the Units3D, Details3D, and Facilities3D layers from the indoor 3D dataset, and the Levels layer from the indoor dataset.

-3. Configure the scene as floor aware and use the floor filter to inspect the data layer by layer to ensure that all the expected features are present.
+3. Configure the scene as floor-aware and use the floor filter to inspect the data on each floor.

 Once you load the floor plans to the indoor dataset or Indoors geodatabase, you can load additional features, events, and occupant data.